-Activity: Activity is defined as the product ( λN ).
-Since N, or N(t) is the number of radioactive nuclei present at (t), this product or activity gives the number of decays or conversions per second at any given time (t).
+Activity: Activity is defined as the product λN.
+Since N, or N(t) is the number of radioactive nuclei present at time (t), this product or activity gives the number of decays or conversions per second at any given time (t).
 The simplest unit for activity λN is Becquerel (Bq).
-1 Bq = 1 decay /sec.
+1 Bq = 1 decay/sec.

 C-14 Radioactive Dating:

 Out of every 7.2x1011 C-12 atoms, one is C-14.
 C-14 is produced in the atmosphere at a constant rate.
-Cosmic rays in the atmosphere cause neutron production and neutron collision with N-14 converts it to C-14.
-The reaction is shown below:
+Cosmic rays in the atmosphere cause neutron production and the collision of neutrons with N-14 atoms convert them to C-14 atoms or isotopes.
+The nuclear reaction is shown below:

 C-14 then decays back to N-14 by emitting a Beta-ray.
-For every C-14 decay, there is a single emission of a Bata-ray that can be counted.
+For every C-14 decay, one β-ray is emitted.

-Living organisms take in air (N2 and O2) molecules some of which have been converted to (C-14).
-The N2 molecules and C-14 atoms come in and go out of living organisms due to breathing, eating, and elimination.
-Therefore, the rate of production of C-14 and conversion of it back to N-14 is the same in living organisms as it is in the atmosphere.
+Living organisms take in N2 & O2 molecules some of which convert to C-14.
+The N2 molecules and C-14 atoms enter and leave living organisms due to breathing, eating, and elimination; therefore, the rate of production of C-14 and conversion of it back to N-14 is the same in living organisms as it is in the atmosphere.
 Once a living organism dies such as a tree, animal, or a human, there will not be any more intake and output of C-14.
-The concentration of C-14 immediately after death starts decreasing.
-However, since the half-life of C-14 is 5730 years, after every 5730 years, the concentration of C-14 becomes half.
-Since the concentration of C-14 can be measured by the rate of Beta-decay, a Beta-radiation measurement of an ancient object can give us the age of it.
+The concentration of C-14 starts decreasing immediately after death.
+However, since the half-life of C-14 is 5730 years, after every 5730 years, the concentration of C-14 halves.
+Since C-14 concentration can be measured by the rate of beta-decay, a beta-radiation measurement of an ancient object can give us the age of it.

 6. Nuclear Energy

 Nuclear energy is the result of conversion of small amounts of mass in nuclear reactions to energy.
-According to Einstein’s formula ( E = Mc2 ), when M kilogram of mass is annihilated and converted to energy, ( Mc2 ) Joules of energy will be generated.
+According to Einstein's formula: E = Mc2, when M kilogram of mass is annihilated and converted to energy, Mc2 Joules is generated.
 This energy appears in the form of K.E. in the fast ejection of the fission fragments in nuclear processes.
 The collision of fission fragments to the walls of fuel rods in a nuclear reactor, converts the motion energy to heat causing the fuel rods to become very hot.
 The flow of water around the fuel rods removes this heat and converts a secondary water flow to steam at high temperature and pressure.
 The pressurized steam is then blown into turbine blades which rotation turns an electric generator converting the mechanical energy to electric energy for use.

-Example 5: Calculate (a) the energy resulting from the conversion (annihilation) of 1.00gram of mass into energy by using the Einstein’s mass-energy relation. (b) How many tons of water can be pumped to the top of a mountain 1.00 mile high if only 33.0% of this energy can be useful?
+Example 5: Calculate (a) the energy resulting from the conversion (annihilation) of 1.00gram of mass into energy by using the Einstein's mass-energy relation. (b) How many tons of water can be pumped to the top of a mountain 1.00 mile high if only 33.0% of this energy can be used due to safety reasons?

 Imagine pumping 1.88 million tons of water to a height of 1 mile by using the energy of 1 gram of mass annihilation!
 That is unbelievable!
-Although we may still have to sacrifice another half of this energy for safety and other losses, but still, in spite of radiation problems and nuclear waste disposal issues, nuclear energy is one solution to a possible energy crisis in the future.
+Although we may still have to sacrifice a few percentage more of this energy for safety and other losses, but still, in spite of radiation problems and nuclear waste disposal issues, nuclear energy is one solution to a possible energy crisis in the future.